All Categories >Programmatic Advertising > What is Frequency in Advertising and Why is it Important?

 Retargeting campaigns usually come with two types of goals:

-– increasing ad campaign’s conversion goals.
+2. Increase ad campaign’s conversion rate

 • Brand awareness campaigns

-Brand awareness campaigns can afford to have a high frequency cap (for example, 30 impressions per campaign, 12 per day, and 8 per hour) per user, and sometimes there is no limit per campaign, just per day.
+Brand awareness campaigns can afford to have a high-frequency cap (for example, 30 impressions per campaign, 12 per day, and 8 per hour) per user, and sometimes there is no limit per campaign, just per day.
 The main goal is to gain brand recognition fast across the chosen target audiences.

 Just, so you know 30 impressions per campaign are not that many because the average user sees between 6,000 to 10,000 ads every single day.